 Consider who the desired demographic is.
 That demo will determine what music genre – and ultimately artist – to target.
-From rock to pop, country to rap and more, there is a genre that fits every brand.
+From rock to pop, country to rap, and more, there is a genre that fits every brand.

 Determine the available budget.
-With integration fees typically ranging from the high teens to the mid six figures, knowing what budgets are available will allow the brand manager to hone in on appropriately tiered artists.
+With integration fees typically ranging from the high teens to the mid-six figures, knowing what budgets are available will allow the brand manager to hone in on appropriately tiered artists.

 Get a copy of the song to determine if it supports the brand’s messaging.
 Light, fun or flirty versus violent or overtly sexual make a big difference.

-Next, find out what the storyline to the video will be.
+Next, find out what the storyline of the video will be.
 Many music videos interpret images and scenes from the song's lyrics, while others take a more thematic approach.
 Make sure the story is one that will provide brand lift versus negativity.